timvieira/blog/content/gradient-based-hyperopt.md

 $$

 This tells us how $\theta$ changes with respect to an infinitesimal change to
 $\lambda$.
-Now, we can apply the chain rule we get the gradient of the whole optimization problem,
+Now, we can apply the chain rule to get the gradient of the whole optimization problem wrt $\lambda$,

 $$
 \frac{\partial \mathcal{L}_{\text{dev}}}{\partial \lambda}